YouVisio/country-by-ip/README.md

 country-by-ip
 =============

-This project is a command line too that takes the data generously http://www.nirsoft.net and srores all the data into a single SQL Server table.
+This project is a command line tool that takes the data about IP ranges for each country generously offered by http://www.nirsoft.net as CSV files and stores it into a single SQL Server table.
 On my 8 core machine and a remote Sql Server it takes less than 30 seconds to execute.

 Then you can check the country of a particular IP as such: